 Data rates and formats are defined by the FPGAs used for serialization and deserialization.
-For the L1Topo prototype 6.4 Gb/s or 10 Gb/s data rates will be supported.
+For the L1Topo prototype 6.4 Gb/s or 10 Gb/s input data rates will be supported.
 For the production module any rate up to 13 Gb/s will be supported by the processor FPGAs, though maximum data rate will depend on the exact device type being purchased in 2013/14.
 At current the miniPOD transceivers will limit the data rate to a maximum of 10 Gb/s.
 A possible road map to higher data rates is not known.
+For data output to the CTP 6.4 Gb/s is used.

 All real-time data streams are used with standard 8b/10b encoding.
 The data links are assumed to be active at all time.
 There are neither idle frames nor any packetizing of data.
 For reason of link stability and link recovery an option of transmitting zero value data words encoded into comma characters is being considered.
 This might also simplify initial link start-up.
-This is a firmware option and will not affect the design of the interfacing processors.
+A first attempt has been made to define an encoding scheme (see https://indico.cern.ch/getFile.py/access?contribId=5&resId=0&materialId=slides&confId=215417).